California College of ASU: Academics

-California College of ASU offers undergraduate degree programs focused on digital media arts, including film, graphic design, interactive media, visual effects, digital media production, and recording arts.
-Students also study liberal arts and sciences, such as the humanities, communication, fine arts, mathematics, natural sciences, and social/behavioral sciences.
+California College of ASU offered undergraduate degree programs focused on digital media arts, including film, graphic design, interactive media, visual effects, digital media production, and recording arts.
+Students also studied liberal arts and sciences, such as the humanities, communication, fine arts, mathematics, natural sciences, and social/behavioral sciences.

-The 2019 Los Angeles main campus degree programs include Bachelor of Fine Arts in Cinema, Bachelor of Fine Arts in Graphic Design + Interactive Media, Bachelor of Fine Arts in Visual Effects, and Associate of Fine Arts in Cinema.
-Online programs include Bachelor of Fine Arts in Graphic Design + Interactive Media and Bachelor of Fine Arts in Visual Effects.
-All Bachelor of Fine Arts degree students choose a focus for their studies in an area of interest called an emphasis, including as acting, cinematography, directing, digital marketing, and digital modeling.
+In 2019, Columbia College Hollywood from its Los Angeles campus offered Bachelor of Fine Arts programs in cinema, graphic design and interactive media, and visual effects, as well as an Associate of Arts in cinema.
+It offered online Bachelor of Fine Arts programs in visual effects and graphic design and interactive media.
+All Bachelor of Fine Arts degree students selected an emphasis area for their studies, including acting, cinematography, directing, digital marketing, and digital modeling.

 Faculty

-The student-to-teacher ratio at California College of ASU is 12:1.

-Many of the college's instructors are working industry professionals who have won Emmys, Golden Globes, and Academy Awards.
-Faculty have logged more than 150 feature films and 2,500 hours of television programming, and they have collectively created more than two dozen TV series.
-Films by faculty have been seen in more than 200 film festivals worldwide, and faculty have authored more than 2,000 articles and reviews, both scholarly and consumer, on film, television, the entertainment industry, and art and design.
+As of 2019, the student-to-teacher ratio at Columbia College Hollywood was 12:1.
+Many of the college's instructors were working industry professionals who had won Emmys, Golden Globes, and Academy Awards.
+As of 2019, faculty had logged more than 150 feature films and 2,500 hours of television programming; collectively created more than two dozen TV series; and authored more than 2,000 articles and reviews in academic and other publications.
+The faculty also included members of entertainment industry associations including the Academy of Motion Picture Arts and Sciences, Academy of Television Arts & Sciences, and the British Academy of Film and Television Arts.
+CCH's adjunct general education faculty members had academic backgrounds in the humanities, natural and social sciences, technology, business, and art.

-Faculty members are also active members of the entertainment industry's most respected professional organizations and guilds, including the Academy of Motion Picture Arts and Sciences (AMPAS), the Academy of Television Arts and Sciences (Emmy), the Society of Motion Picture and Television Engineers (SMPTE), Society of Camera Operators [SOC],the Writers Guild of America (WGA), the Directors Guild of America (DGA), the Producers Guild of America (PGA), the American Society of Cinematographers (ASC), the Motion Picture Editors Guild (MPEG), the Higher Education Video Game Alliance (HEVGA), and the National Academy of Recording Arts & Sciences (NARAS).

-California College of ASU's adjunct general education faculty members have academic backgrounds in the humanities, natural and social sciences, technology, business, and art.

 Notable alumni

-California College of ASU alumni have worked in all areas of the film industry, from hit television shows and blockbuster films to animated features and independent productions.
+Columbia College Hollywood alumni have worked in all areas of the film industry, from hit television shows and blockbuster films to animated features and independent productions.